nrfconnect/sdk-nrf/include/caf/buttons.rst

 Power management states
 =======================

-If the :option:`CONFIG_CAF_BUTTONS_PM_EVENTS` Kconfig option is enabled, the module can react to power management events and the following additional states are available:
+If the :option:`CONFIG_CAF_BUTTONS_PM_EVENTS` Kconfig option is enabled, the module can react to power management events and submit ``wake_up_event``.
+In that case, the following additional states are available:

 * ``STATE_SUSPENDING``
 * ``STATE_IDLE``